RYEDALE, SCARBOROUGH, WHITBY and FILEY NEIGHBOURHOOD WATCH ASSOCIATION

 6.6 All monies raised shall be used solely in the interest of furthering the defined objects of RSWF NHWA and shall include reasonable travel expenses of participating members attending RSWF NHWA meetings.

 6.7 The Treasurer shall ensure that the association’s funds are in credit at all times, in order to ameliorate the risk of financial liability to committee members.
-There should be a contingency fund maintained at an agreed appropriate level.
+There should be a contingency fund maintained at an agreed appropriate level, the minimum amount retained in the RSWF bank account at any one time shall be no less than £50.

 7. Meetings of the RSWF NHWA